copilot-extensions/github-models-extension/README.md

 This is an agent-based [GitHub Copilot Extension](https://docs.github.com/en/copilot/using-github-copilot/using-extensions-to-integrate-external-tools-with-copilot-chat) that provides a way to interact with [GitHub Models](https://github.blog/news-insights/product-news/introducing-github-models/), directly in Copilot Chat.

 >[!NOTE]
 > Copilot Extensions are in public preview and GitHub Models are in limited public preview.
 They may be subject to change.
-To request access to GitHub Models, [join the waitlist](https://github.com/marketplace/models/waitlist).

 ## What it can do